May 2024 BIPOC Queer Campout Overview

 Tier 1 Registration is Open for the May 2024 BIPOC Queer Campout!

-If you identify as transfemme/transgender woman, black, indigenous, or have a disability, you can begin registration from today.
+If you identify as a black or indigenous queer, a trans fem/woman of color, or disabled queer person of color, you can begin registration from today.

 Things to note: